shrinerb/shrine/doc/advantages.md

 Shrine is very diligent when it comes to dependencies.
 It has two mandatory dependencies – [Down] and [ContentDisposition] – which are loaded only by components that need them.
-Some Shrine plugins require additional dependencies, but you only need to load them if you're using those plugins.
+Some Shrine plugins also require additional dependencies, but you only need to load them if you're using those plugins.

 Moreover, Shrine often gives you the ability choose between multiple alternative dependencies for doing the same task.
 For example, the